A teen mom reflects on her good and bad decisions resulting from early puberty, as she advises girls in similar situations to make wise choices.

 Youthful peers may secretly envy early puberty.
 But they tend to mock anyone or anything out of the norm.
 Being the only one with pubic hair and breasts in the locker room made Amanda a target for jesting.
 By belittling her, they felt more attractive.

 Amanda began storing extra clothes in her locker.
 Among groups of girls, she’d layer loose-fitting conservative clothing to conceal her female attributes.
 For boys, she’d dress provocatively to accentuate her femininity.
-By age 12, Amanda was sexually active with high school juniors and seniors.
+By age 12, Amanda was sexually active with high school juniors and seniors—at times, several in one day.
 She admits enjoying the ability to experience something normally reserved for adults.

 At her age, the only secret method of birth control available to her was male condoms.
 Used properly, they can prevent 82 percent of pregnancies.
 But Amanda couldn’t compute that this corresponds to a high chance of conception with every tenth encounter.
 Used improperly or inconsistently, it’s inevitable that girls like her find themselves facing early teen pregnancy.